thatsus/laravel-better-bind/README.md

  * $signature - string, the class name or other string requested in a `makeWith` call.
  * $object    - mixed, the value to return from the `makeWith` call.
- * $params    - optional, when `makeWith` is called, this value will be updated with the parameters sent to `makeWith` so that test code may make assertions against them.
+ * $params    - optional, when `makeWith` is called, this variable will be updated with the parameters sent to `makeWith` so that your test code may make assertions against them.

 If `$signature` is a string that does not refer to an existing class, no assertions will run against the parameters.